Tarini-Soni/Delta_demo/README.md

 # Delta_demo
-this is a demo for git and git hun class
+this is a demo for git and git hub class.